AudioKit/AudioKit/docs/MigrationGuide.md

 }
 ```

-8. AudioKit 4's file managing class `AKAudioFile` has been removed.
-We have found Apple's `AVAudioFile` sufficient for this purpose now.
-Format conversion is now handled by AudioKit 5's `FormatConverter`.

-9. AudioKit' 4's audio player `AKPlayer` and its associated `AKDynamicPlayer` and `AKAbstractPlayer` have all been removed.
-In its place we have `AudioPlayer` which is simpler.

-10. AudioKit's 4's other two players `AKDiskStreamer` and `AKWaveTable` have been removed.
-These classes should reappear in updates to Verison 5.

-11. The oscillator banks such as `AKOscillatorBank` and `AKMorphingOscillatorBank` have all been removed.
-They were coded in a way that we have since outgrown.
-The only polyphonic node left is `Synth` but we intend on bringing back polyphonic instruments in a well-coded way as soon as possible.

-12. All of the projects in the Examples for have been moved out of this repository.
+8. All of the projects in the Examples for have been moved out of this repository.
 See the [Examples](Examples.md) documentary for links to the new repositories.